-(1) Full chip power dissipation is derated 10.04 mW/°C beyond 25°C ambient temperature.
+Full-chip power dissipation is derated 10.04 mW/°C beyond 25°C ambient temperature.
 At 125°C ambient temperature, a maximum of 251 mW total power dissipation is allowed.
-Power dissipation can be optimized depending on ambient temperature and board design, while ensuring that Junction temperature does not exceed 150°C.
+Power dissipation can be optimized depending on ambient temperature and board design, while ensuring that the junction temperature does not exceed 150°C.